 A bit more about Monroe Bisque

-- Monroe Bisque is NOT happy when placed near orange or pink colours
+- Monroe Bisque is NOT happy when placed near orange or pink colors

-- With an LRV of 59, Monroe Bisque is a popular depth for most rooms
+- With an LRV of 59, Monroe Bisque is a light depth colour but kind of a ‘heavy light.’

-Palm Desert Tan has a bit more depth than the others, and I LIKE it.
-It has such a nice balance of warm undertones, leaning more into the orange than the yellow/red.
+Palm Desert Tan has a bit more depth than the others – and I LIKE it.
+It has a nice blend of warm undertones, leaning more into the orange than the yellow/red.

-- It is a richer, denser beige colour compared to the others
+- It’s a richer, denser beige compared to the others

-- It will give you a cosier feel, not a fresh warm feel
+- It will give you a cozier look, not a fresh warm one

 - With an LRV of 43, it has depth, but not so much that it becomes brown

-Thousand Islands is a warm beige without the yellow that you’ll find in Monroe Bisque, but keep in mind that means your undertone options are orange or red – and you’re looking at orange with this bad boy!
+Thousand Islands is a warm beige without the strong yellow you’ll find in Monroe Bisque.
+But keep in mind that means your undertone options are orange or red – and you’re looking at a preference for orange with this bad boy!